AhaLabs/ahalabs.github.io/src/pages/posts/comparing-rust-smart-contract-storage-approaches.md

 If you're used to Rust, then this all looks pretty familiar.
 You can tell that the macros are doing all the heavy lifting.

 You need to add the `#[near_bindgen]` macro to a `struct`, which will make that struct the main data structure of the contract.
-This means all of its keys will be stored in the on-chain key-value store.
+This struct is serialized with borsh and stored under the key `STATE`.

 NEAR also makes you import some [Borsh](https://borsh.io/) stuff to explicitly declare the encoding/decoding format of the main data structure.
 You can [read more about this](https://raen.dev/guide/counter/intro.html#borsh) if you're unfamiliar with the specifics of encoding and decoding.
 But I don't know why `near-sdk-rs` makes you be explicit in this way—every contract I've ever seen encodes and decodes with Borsh.